 Manifestations of faith >> Freedom >>

-Having freedom to minister – Paul was sitting in prison, but the word of
+Having freedom to minister – Paul was in prison, but the word of

 God was not imprisoned.
 It found freedom in Timothy and others like him who

-was not the only evangelist in the world preaching Jesus.
-That is, the word of
+was not the only evangelist preaching Jesus.
+The word of God was still

-finding place in people’s hearts, and the Church is on the move presenting
+finding a place in people’s hearts, and the Church was still presenting

-the gospel to those who would believe in Jesus.
-The concept of freedom in the
+the gospel to those who would believe in Jesus for eternal life, though Paul

-Bible is in reference to receiving power from God to do His will; otherwise,
+was in prison.
+The biblical concept of freedom refers to receiving power from God to do His

 Him, to them He gave the right to become children of God.”
 We have the right

-not only to become His children, but also to behave like His children.
+not only to be His children and also to live like Him.

 (163b) Works of the devil